Codelocks/customer-examples/README.md

 # Codelocks Connect API

 The Codelocks Connect API is a REST API which is provided to customers to retreive NetCodes for compatible Codelocks and Kitlock locks.
+This repo is a simple example of making a request to the API using Guzzle inside the PHP Codeigniter framework.

 # What is NetCode